songshitong/AndroidDemo/教程总结/Android/图形系统/view/layout/linearlayout.md

             // Add in our padding
             mTotalLength += mPaddingTop + mPaddingBottom;
-            // TODO: Should we recompute the heightSpec based on the new total length?
+            //  Should we recompute the heightSpec based on the new total length?
         } else {
             alternativeMaxWidth = Math.max(alternativeMaxWidth,
                                            weightedMaxWidth);